Tyseley: Industry

 The area contains many Victorian buildings that housed many manual workers reflecting the heritage of the area and the city.
 There is now a large incineration plant, the Tyseley Energy from Waste Plant, which burns rubbish and in the process produces electricity for the National Grid.

 Much of Tyseley remains industrial, with many companies, including Klaxon, SCC, Western Pegasus Limited and Bakelite Limited, basing themselves there.
 One of the local attractions is the Tyseley Locomotive Works, located inside a large railway depot.

 Transport

-The 4, 4A, and 41 bus services, operated by National Express West Midlands, serve the Tyseley area.
+The 4, 4A, and 41 bus services, operated by National Express West Midlands and Stagecoach serve the Tyseley area.

 Tyseley railway station was a predominant junction for the ex-Great Western Railway mainline between Birmingham Snow Hill and London Paddington, with the North Warwickshire Line (via Shirley to Stratford upon Avon) diverging here.
 Tyseley is on the Chiltern Main Line between London Marylebone and Birmingham Moor Street and Birmingham Snow Hill.

 The North Warwickshire Line used to run beyond Stratford upon Avon onto Honeybourne railway station (which is on the Cotswold Line) as the Honeybourne Line to Cheltenham.